Lifting the Cartier transform of Ogus-Vologodsky modulo $p^n$: The Fontaine module structure on the crystalline cohomology of a Fontaine module

 induces an exact sequence of cohomology groups

 \textnormal{(ii)} If $m+\ell=p-2$, morphism $\psi^{m}$ \eqref{morphism psi m coh} is an isomorphism. \end{prop}

-\textit{Proof}.
-We prove the proposition by induction on $m$.
+\begin{proof} We prove the proposition by induction on $m$.
 The case $m=-1$ is trivial.
 Suppose that the assertion is true for $m-1$ and we will prove it for $m$.
-By hypothesis of induction, we have an exact sequence (which is automatically true for $m=0$)
+By hypothesis of induction, we have an exact sequence (which automatically exists for $m=0$)

-Since $\mathscr{M},\mathscr{M}^{i}$ are coherent, by \ref{thm Poincare lemma}, we see that the cohomology groups in above sequence are finite type $\rW_{n}$-modules.
+Since $\mathscr{M},\mathscr{M}^{i}$ are coherent, by \ref{thm Poincare lemma}, we see that the cohomology groups in the above sequence are finite type $\rW_{n}$-modules.
 By \ref{psi m iso}, we have the following inequalities on the length of $\rW_{n}$-modules